 To sustain this free service, we receive affiliate commissions via some of our links.
 This doesn’t affect rankings.
 Our review process.

 Are you a smart-home tech junkie just waiting for your next fix?
 Can’t wait to kick up your Alexa-enabled home a notch?
-Well, 2017 could be a jackpot year, when the promise of home robots finally hits the market.
+Well, this could be a jackpot year, when the promise of home robots finally hits the market.
 We’re not there just yet, but the market’s closing in quickly.
-Read our take on the best home robot products, some of which will be consumer-ready by the end of 2017.
+Read our take on the best home robot products, some of which will be consumer-ready any day now.

 Best Home Robot Startups

-Robots for the home stole the show at the annual CES exhibition in January 2017.
+Robots for the home stole the show at the annual CES exhibition.
 Here are some that premiered at CES and a few other of the best home robot products that are expected to hit the market soon.

 Buddy by Blue Frog Robotics (Next Pre-Order Date: TBD)